Tioit-Wang/cursor-loooooong-context/README.md

 ## Usage

+1. Click on the Cursor Context icon in the activity bar (left sidebar)
+2. The "Files for Context Export" view will appear
+3. Use the checkboxes to select the relevant files for your current task
+4. Click the export button (📤) at the top of the view
+5. The exported content will open in a new editor tab - ready to copy and paste into Cursor's AI chat

+Alternatively, you can:
 1. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS)
 2. Type and select "Show Files for Cursor Context Export"
-3. In the explorer view, a new section called "Files for Cursor Context" will appear
-4. Use the checkboxes to select the relevant files for your current task
-5. Click the export button (📤) at the top of the view
-6. The exported content will open in a new editor tab - ready to copy and paste into Cursor's AI chat

 ## Export Format